Canva Design Systems: How to Set Up and Use Canva Brand Kit

 1. Select any element (text, shape, background)

-3. Your brand colors appear at the top—click and done
+3. Your brand colours appear at the top—click and done

 Use Brand Fonts as Defaults